 Pitlochry is often referred to as the “gateway to the Highlands.”
 The town has a population of just over 3,500.

 Pitlochry is also home to the stately home of Blair Castle, where it is possible to take guided tours of the estate, which was once the residence of Queen Elizabeth II’s mother.
 With so many things to do, you will never be bored!

 Other fun places to visit include the Blair Athol Distillery, Loch Faskally, and the Pitlochry Dam Visitor Center.

-The Atholl Villa Guest House is the perfect place to stay here if you want to elongate your trip to Pitlochry.
+The Atholl Villa Guest House is the perfect place to stay if you want to extend your trip to Pitlochry.
 This 4-star hotel is a fantastic bed and breakfast with home-cooked breakfast in the morning and free wifi.
 Plus, prices are relatively affordable per night.